 A Practice Area (PA) is defined as an area of expertise that requires specialized knowledge, skills and experience.
 PAs identify functional areas of practice within the profession of agrology as uniquely as possible.

 Detailed practice standards describe the knowledge, experience, skill sets and performance standards for professional practice within a practice area.
-Six detailed practice standards exist for the practice areas listed in the table below.
+Nine detailed practice standards exist for the practice areas listed in the table below.

 |Practice Area||Practice Standard|

 |Assessment, Remediation and Management of Contaminated Land||This Practice Area has a new Practice Standard, click here for the standard .|